Dr. Patricia Lew, L.Ac., DAOM, Dipl.OM.

 Dr. Lew now enjoys helping San Antonio achieve optimal health through acupuncture and holistic treatments.
 In her spare time, Patricia enjoys playing the violin and reading.

 Dr. Candace Burnikel, L.Ac., MAOM, Dipl.OM

 Dr. Burnikel has a Bachelors of Science in Psychology and Sociology from the University of Idaho and a doctorate in Acupuncture and Oriental Medicine from AOMA Graduate School of Integrative Medicine.

-Brandi is originally from Seguin, Texas, but recently moved to San Antonio.
+Brandi is originally from Seguin, Texas.
 She has three adult children and one grandson, who she adores.
 Brandi worked as a staff pastor at a local church before joining our team here.
 In that capacity she worked as a children’s pastor, then went on to do member care.
-When we are not in the office, she enjoys hiking with her dog Odell, reading, and watching sports.
+When we are not in the office, she enjoys camping, hiking with her dog Odell, reading, and watching sports.

 Meagan is a doctoral pharmacy student at the University of the Incarnate Word Feik School of Pharmacy.
 She is always eager to expand her knowledge and lend a helping hand.
 When she is not in the office, Meagan spends her time tutoring biochemistry, microbiology, and immunology and serving as a leader in professional student organizations at UIW.
 Her current leadership roles include president-elect of the National Community Pharmacists Association (NCPA) and committee chair of the International Pharmaceutical Students’ Federation (IPSF).
 She hopes to one day serve both human and veterinary patients through a career as an integrative pharmacist.
 In her spare time, Meagan enjoys trying new foods, crafting, and spending time with her dog, Spartacus.